-Now, granted, there are likely a lot of people that lie on their resume, but this isn’t like saying I’ve got 20 years of PHP experience instead of 10, or that I have an intermediate knowledge of ASP when my only knowledge of it is how to spell it.
+Now, granted, there are likely a lot of people that lie on their resume, but this isn’t like saying I’ve got 20 years of PHP experience instead of 10, or that I have an intermediate knowledge of ASP when the limitation of my knowledge is how to spell it.

 But c’mon, if the opening paragraph of a resume says quite plainly “I’m not moving, and this is my search region”, why wouldn’t you respect that?
 Seriously folks, I’m going to start reciting that paragraph every time I answer the phone for the next week.

 I’ve had one Email so far offering a job in Calabasas which I quite politely replied to saying that no job in the world is worth me sitting in my car for 5-6 hours every day.
 One piece of spam offering me a job to work for Farmer’s Insurance.
 One job that sounds like a good fit that offers 100% telecommute, but involves heavy sysadmin duties which, in my experience doesn’t play well with “100% telecommute”.
 We’ll see how it goes.